 Insertion, Multilevel Merging, and External Writing.
 To accelerate parallel push operations, the first obvious step is to have p insertion heaps, one for each processor.
 This decouples insertions on different processors and parallelizes the work of maintaining the heaps.
-Once a heap is full, the processor can independently sort the heap using a general sorter (heap sort is usually slower).
+Once a heap is full, the processor can independently sort the heap using a general sorter.
 Remarkably, these initial steps are among the most time consuming in a sequence heap, and can be parallelized well.
 In our PPQ design, we then use a critical section primitive to synchronize adding the new internal array to the common list.
-This was never a bottleneck, since such operations happen only when an insertion heap is full; however, one could also use a lock-free queue or array to boost performance.
+This was never a bottleneck, since such operations happen only when an insertion heap is full.